 Adobe Analytics Implementation with Adobe Launch (Step-by-Step Guide)

-Alternatively, you can manually reference a Data Element by typing it in this format %Data Element Name%
+Alternatively, you can manually reference a data element by typing its name in this format: %Data Element Name%.
+Both methods work the same way.

 Both methods work the same way.